 It is important not to place a chair too close to a fire or fireplace - especially for older people who like to fall asleep in front of the fire, increasing the risk of scorching clothes or skin.

-A person who is sometimes unsteady on their feet would also be at greater risk of potentially falling when getting in and out of their chair close to a fire.
+A person who is sometimes unsteady on their feet would also be at greater risk of burn injury if they fall when getting in and out of their chair close to a fire.

 Sleeping in an armchair or sofa

 It’s best for your relative not to get into the habit of falling asleep in an armchair (or on the sofa), either during the day or at night.
 Try to encourage them to move to their bed for a rest and at bed time, to give their body a chance to lie stretched out.

 Foot stools are sometimes recommended for older people with certain conditions that can be eased by keeping their leg(s) elevated.
 The important thing to remember with foot stools is that they must be moved out of the way before attempting to stand, otherwise they can be a trip hazard.
 Chairs with wooden legs – as opposed to solid bases – often allow for the foot stool to be stowed underneath.
 If this isn't possible, move the stool to one side, but where it can still be seen.

 - Exercise and entertainment: find out more about how you can help your relative stay active and improve their comfort at home and when they are out and about.